Luup850/Zephyr-drone/README.md

 # Zephyr-drone
 Master thesis project at Technical University Denmark

-This project is a continuation of http://rsewiki.elektro.dtu.dk/index.php/Drone_control, originally made by Jens Christian Andersen at DTU.
+This project is a fork of the http://rsewiki.elektro.dtu.dk/index.php/Drone_control project, originally made by Jens Christian Andersen at DTU.